savonet/book/audio.md

 (the curve on the bottom left is a diagonal), and that above the threshold, the output increases more slowly than the input, following a _ratio_ which can be configured (we have pictured ratios 2:1 and 5:1 to illustrate this).
-This operator is implemented in Liquidsoap as the `compress` operator.
+This operator is implemented in Liquidsoap as the `compress`\indexop{compress} operator.
 For instance, the compression of a source `s` above -10 dB at a ratio of 5:1 can be achieved with